Start planning your trip

 Though it has become a popular photography spot, the hill you are standing on is still an active road so please keep an eye out for cars and other vehicles trying to make their way through.

-Other than Slam Dunk, Kamakurakōkōmae has appeared in other anime series, and has been featured in a music video by the Japanese duet Yuzu.
-And, in 1997, the Japanese Ministry of Transport (now the Ministry of Land, Infrastructure, Transport and Tourism), listened to the public appeal and selected Kamakurakōkōmae as one of the representative top 100 best stations for the Kanto region.
+In 1997, the Japanese Ministry of Transport (now the Ministry of Land, Infrastructure, Transport and Tourism), responded to public appeals and selected Kamakurakōkōmae as one of the top 100 representative stations in eastern Japan.

 Other than this famous anime spot, the charms of the station building, the beauty of the sea, the cool sight of the Enoden as it travels by, the brilliance of the sunset...
 There are so many things to see and take photos of in this one place, you just might wear yourself out from the beauty of it all.